ArtemDavletov/EPAM_python_course/README.md

 Course source contains more extra information, it is here: [course](https://github.com/cdeler/epam_python_autumn_2020)

+For every homework exists tests, so you can run them this way `pytest tests/`

 Every homework was formatted by: `isort` and `black` formatters <br/>
 You can install formatters by basic python installer `pip`:
 `pip install isort`, `pip install black`. <br/>